mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 Changing a weapon on a modular amount requires a Routine (6+) Mechanics check (1D minutes, INT or EDU).

 The following weapons are specifically designed to be mounted on vehicles.
-Unless otherwise specified, all ranges are in kilometres.
+Unless otherwise specified, all ranges are in kilometers.

 #### BOLT THROWER

 At lower Tech Levels, this is effectively a giant crossbow, using either tension or torsion to fire heavy bolts the size of spears at enemy infantry and cavalry.
 As the technology becomes available, this is likely to be changed to compressed air.
-The listed range is in metres.
+The listed range is in meters.

 Weapon TL Range Damage Tons Spaces Cost Magazine Magazine Cost Traits Bolt Thrower 1 200 4D 0.5 2 Cr2000 1 Cr25 AP 5